Why Pet Insurance?

 What Blood Work Is Typically Covered?

 Diagnostic blood work ordered by a veterinarian to investigate symptoms or diagnose a covered condition is typically eligible for coverage under accident and illness plans.
-This includes:
+This can include:

 • Biochemistry panel: Assesses organ function, electrolyte levels, and enzyme concentrations